What about Specific Alterations for my body?

 Within the course Learn and Make the Fair Fit Dress, there is also a video with archived alts from previous students and how to trouble shoot your fit through interpretation and experimenting with approaches I have tested on clients and other students.

-Can you imagine knowing more about how to fit for your own body as well as other people, how to customize a pattern fluidly by applying draping skills, while also creating numerous garments that reflect your own creativity and perspective in design?
+Imagine knowing more about how to fit for your own body as well as other people and how to customize a pattern more fluidly by applying draping skills?
+While having fun learning new methodologies and creating garments that reflect different creative approaches to design.

 Coming up: Why we make 2 garments, and a look at more examples of what you can make!